 Carbonated bottled water, soft drinks, hot tea, and coffee are usually safe.
 Be sure to wipe off the top of a bottle before drinking out of it, or ask for a straw.
-By making sure that you are drinking uncontaminated water, you can reduce your exposure to many diseases such as infectious hepatitis, cholera, diarrhea and dysentery.
-Where water is contaminated, ice is also contaminated-you may wish to learn to order drinks without ice.
-In general, stay away from any bottled water where the plastic of the bottle is not strong or clear, as this may mean the bottle was reused.
+By making sure that you are drinking uncontaminated water, you can reduce your exposure to many diseases such as infectious hepatitis, cholera, diarrhea, and dysentery.
+Where water is contaminated, ice is also contaminated-you may want to order drinks without ice.
+Also, avoid any bottled water where the plastic of the bottle is not strong or clear, as this may mean the bottle was reused.